Chart Color Schemes

 Employment

-Seacliff Park has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.8%, lower than Greater Adelaide's 3.9%.
+Seacliff Park has an educated workforce with key services sectors well-represented.
+The unemployment rate in the area is 2.8%, lower than Greater Adelaide's 3.9%.
+Employment growth over the past year was estimated at 3.3%.

-Between September 2024 and September 2025, employment increased by 3.3% while labour force grew by 3.6%, causing unemployment to rise by 0.3 percentage points.
-In comparison, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
-State-level data from November 25 shows South Australia's employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%.
-Nationally, the unemployment rate is 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Seacliff Park's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Construction employment is particularly high at 1.4 times the regional level.
+Manufacturing, however, shows lower representation at 4.9% compared to the regional average of 7.0%.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 3.3%, labour force grew by 3.5%, leading to a rise in unemployment rate by 0.2 percentage points.
+In contrast, Greater Adelaide saw employment rise by 3.0%, labour force grow by 2.9%, and unemployment fall by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Seacliff Park's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for local population projections.

 Frequently Asked Questions - Employment